indexdata/folio-backend-builder/README.txt

       java -Dport=8600 -Dstorage=postgres -jar $FOLIO/okapi/okapi-core/target/okapi-core-fat.jar initdatabase
         (initdatabase will reuse existing tables)

   - Okapi started
       java -Dstorage=postgres -jar $FOLIO/okapi/okapi-core/target/okapi-core-fat.jar dev

     (or both of the above:  ./okapi/init-db-start-okapi.sh)

   - Create tenant 'diku'
-  ./okapi/create-tenant.sh
+  ./okapi/create-tenants.sh

 Option 1) Remove modules database

-  ./drop-pgdb-okapi_modules-and-roles.sh
+  ./postgresdb/drop-pgdb-okapi_modules-and-roles.sh

   Then follow "Option 2) Install authn modules from scratch"

 Option 2) Create modules database and install authn modules, then other modules, from scratch

-  ./create-pgdb-okapi_modules.sh
+  ./postgresdb/create-pgdb-okapi_modules.sh

-  If super user folio_admin does not already exist (we did not drop folio_admin above) ./create-pg-superuser-folio-admin.sh
+  If super user folio_admin does not already exist (the general installation script does NOT drop folio_admin) ./create-pg-superuser-folio-admin.sh

   Register base modules proxies:
   ./authn-proxy-modules/register-all-module-proxies.sh

   ./deployment-descriptors/deploy-assign-all-except-authtoken.sh

-  ./other-modules/proxy-deploy-assign-modules.sh
+  ./modules/proxy-deploy-assign-modules.sh

-  ./other-modules/inventory/proxy-deploy-assign-modules-localhost.sh
+  ./modules/inventory/proxy-deploy-assign-modules-localhost.sh

   ./diku_admin/create-diku_admin.sh
     (this assumes that the permissions set up in permissions.json are still valid, the diku_admin/get-'xyz'.sh scripts can fetch new data if not.
 There are then assumptions in the scripts about the UUID to use, fetching new user/creds/perms may require changes to that)

   Can import inventory sample data from mod-inventory-storage before lock down of API access (before next command after this) by this:

   cd $FOLIO/mod-inventory-storage/sample-data/
   ./import.sh diku

   Lock down API access ./deployment-descriptors/deploy-assign-authtoken.sh

 Option 3) Deploy authn modules and other modules again after Okapi re-start